bsalimi/academic-kickstart/content/home/about.md

 <p style='text-align: justify;'><b>
-<span style="color:red">I am looking for postdoc fellows, graduate students and summer research assistants.
+<span style="color:red">   I am looking for PhD students.
 My group has multiple openings in the research areas listed above.
 If you are interested, please drop me an email with a copy of your resume/CV and explain your research interests and how they relate to my work.</b></span>